nongnoochr/airbnb_boston_2018_analysis/README.md

 ##  Installation

-Download the listed Airbnb data of Boston, Massachusetts, United States which was compiled on 17 November 2018 from http://insideairbnb.com/get-the-data.html and unzip them if needed
-* listings.csv
-* calendar.csv.gz
-* neighbourhoods.csv

 Below are python libraries that are required to run this code using Python versions 3.*:
 * numpy
 * pandas